BobbyAnguelov/Esoterica/README.md

 ## Open Source Not Open Contribution

-Esoterica is not a product, there will not be any formal releases or versions.As such we are not looking for any feature request, nor are we looking for large PR contributions.
+Esoterica is not a product and so there wont be any formal releases or versions.
+As such, we are not looking for any feature requests, nor are we looking for large PR contributions.
 Any feature requests or large PR will be rejected.
-That said, please feel free to create issue on bugs, broken/incomplete sections or for questions or intended uses, etc...
+That said, please feel free to create issues for bugs, clearly broken/incomplete pieces of code or for general questions.

+## Documentation

+As Esoterica is constantly being iterated and worked upon, it becomes hard to provide any documentation that isnt immediately out of date.
+Additionally, it becomes even less relevant for people forking it to build their own engine with.
+The code itself is heavily commented and written to be as readable as possible, this is how we intended to provide documentation moving forward.

+We do have highlevel docs for the renderer here: <https://docs.esotericaengine.com>

+And we have several presentations that cover the high level decisions regarding the entity model and the animation systems here: <https://www.esotericaengine.com/docs>

 ## Help Needed: Sample Game

+If really you do wish to contribute, we do need some help.
 We are looking for folks to help us build out a simple sample game that we can include with the project.

 We are looking for the following:

-* A technical animator to build out a locomotion and combat anim set
+* *A technical animator* to build out a locomotion and combat anim set.
-* A technical character artist to build out some test characters as well as help define the character tech pipelines (deformation, cloth, procedural bones)
+* *A technical character artist* to build out some test characters, as well as help define the character tech pipelines (deformation, cloth, procedural bones).

 More details can be found here: <https://www.esotericaengine.com/contribute>